-TAST week 44 is Twisted Chain stitch or Rope stitch.
+TAST Week 44 is Twisted Chain stitch or Rope stitch.
 These are two very similar stitches.
 Rope stitch is a twisted chain stitch worked closely together, so I am inclined to group them together.
 They are also an example of a stitch that can look very different if you play with the spacing.
-You can also lengthen the ‘arms’ of each stitch to produce an interesting barbed line that can be used in floral sprays.
+You can also lengthen the ‘arms’ of each stitch to produce a barbed line useful for floral sprays.

-Since Twisted Chain stitch or Rope stitch is a member of the chain stitch, it will follow a curve well and is very useful if you want a line that is solid, but not just regular chain stitch.
+Since Twisted Chain stitch or Rope stitch is a member of the chain stitch, it will follow a curve well.
+So it is very useful if you want a solid line, without just regular chain stitch.
 The tutorial for Twisted Chain stitch and Rope Stitch not only illustrates how to work this stitch, but also shares a few samples to give you some ideas on how it might be used.

 Beyond TAST Week 44

 For Beyond TAST I propose that readers explore Herringbone Square.
 Actually, I am throwing two stitches together this week, because if you follow the link to the tutorial, there are also instructions for Laced Herringbone Square Stitch too.
-Lacing any stitch is always interesting as it gives you an opportunity to experiment with threads as the lacing process does not involve passing the needle through the fabric.
+Lacing any stitch is always interesting.
+Try experimenting with threads as the lacing process does not involve passing the needle through the fabric.
 This frees you up to try all sorts of thicker threads for the second stage of the stitch.
-I think it makes for an interesting little motif that can be repeated along a line or arranged in a pattern.
-Have fun with them both as they are an interesting variation that shows that often, if you take a simple well-known stitch and arrange it in a square, you have a whole different look and feel.
+I think it makes for an interesting little motif.
+You can repeat it along a line or arrange it in a pattern.
+Have fun with them both as they are an interesting variation.
+Try taking a simple well-known stitch and arrange it in a square, you have a whole different look and feel.

 Where to share TAST week 44